Link Search Menu Expand Document

 Implicit Mapping

-This is a feature that would allow you to implicitly map the .NET CLR types or class properties into its equivalent object in the database.
-Certain mapper classes has been provided in order to avoid the usage of the attributes within the classes.
+This feature allows you to implicitly map .NET CLR types or class properties to their equivalent database objects.
+Dedicated mapper classes are provided as an alternative to using attributes directly on the classes.

 Fluent Mapping

-Use the FluentMapper class to fluently manage the mappings of the table/properties, primary/identity columns, database types and class/property handlers.
+Use the FluentMapper class to manage table/property mappings, primary/identity columns, database types, and class/property handlers in a fluent style.

-Below is the code to define the mappings for an entity property, use the Entity()
+To define mappings for an entity, use the Entity() method:

 FluentMapper